The gender pay gap: myth-busting!

 However, if managers believe that women are more likely to leave than a male colleague in order to have children, then they are probably also going to be more inclined to pass over a woman for a promotion or additional responsibility in favour of someone who they perceive as being with the organisation for longer.

 This disconnect between perception and reality contributes to direct discrimination against women in the workplace, whether they have children or not!
-The ICEDR suggests that organisations concerned about women leaving would do better to “ ”.
+The ICEDR suggests that organisations concerned about women leaving would do better to “pay women fairly, challenge them with learning and development opportunities, and provide them with meaningful work”.

 Secondly, the argument that women leave the workforce to have children is problematic because it positions having children as a choice that women make and men do not.
 To borrow a phrase, it takes two to tango, and while women may need additional time off around the actual birth, the process of having, caring for and raising a child arguably involves two parties.